JetBrains/Qodana/topics/taint-analysis.md

 #### Configure the Security Analysis tab

+<link-summary>Learn how to configure the 'Security Analysis' tab.</link-summary>

 Configure the **Security Analysis** tab by navigating to **File | Settings | Advanced settings**.
 Here, find the **Security Analysis** section and then configure the **Show Problem Tab** checkbox.